rellla/mld-dev/README.md

 ## Setup build environment

-You can use docker or build direkt on your system.
+You can use docker or build direkt on your Linux system.

 ### a) Either with docker